zhehaowang/zhehao.me/book-notes/emcpp/it7-17-moving-to-modern-cpp.md

 It also helps you gauge the ramifications if you are contemplating changing the signature of a virtual function in a base class.
 You can see how many derived classes fails to compile.

-override and final are contextual keywords: they are reserved only in a context.
-In override's case, at the end of a member function declaration.
+`override` and `final` are contextual keywords: they are reserved only in a context.
+In `override`'s case, at the end of a member function declaration.

 **Takeaways**
 * Declare overriding functions override
-* Member function reference qualifiers make it possible to treat lvalue and rvalue objects (\*this) differently
+* Member function reference qualifiers make it possible to treat lvalue and rvalue objects (`*this`) differently

 ### Prefer const_iterators to iterators